|

 Willis Boat Works employed 10 or 12 people and could have as many as six boats under construction at once, as documented by the photo below.

-Willis also built pleasure boats, including this 1958 14' outboard runabout, the only surviving Willis family runabout we know of.
+only surviving Willis family runabout we know of.
 (If you know of others, please contact us.)
 The hard chine and shallow draft of the boat reveal its racing DNA, even though this model is designed for family fun.
-There are at least two Willis racing boat out there, as well.
-First is a 1940 Willis Flying Saucer.
-Special thanks to Woody Baron in Ohio for these shots.

 The company also built a few cabin cruisers and even a houseboat, which Randy remembers well.
 "I wish I knew what happened to that boat," Randy says.
 "Pop did all the pinstriping on the boats by hand," Randy adds.
 "He would put the plank lines on a plywood deck with white paint on a little roller.
 They'd be so straight, we couldn't believe he didn't use a ruler."